dpkg-source

 Build options

-ated source package.
-They must exist and are preferrably in the current
+generated source package.
+They must exist and are preferably in the

 --target-format=value